metagn/rot/README.md

 }
 ```

-An `=` character following the colons (i.e. `:=`, `::=`) will create an assignment rather than adding the string/block to the phrase.
+An `=` character following the colons (i.e. `:=`, `::=`) will create an association rather than adding the string/block to the phrase.
 This requires that the phrase has exactly 1 term before the colon.

 ```
 a :=